getappmap/vscode-appland/doc/TUTORIAL-JAVA-PETCLINIC.md

 ## Open an AppMap file

-1. The recorded AppMap files are in the `tmp` folder of the project.
+1. The recorded AppMap files are in the `target/appmap` folder of the project.

-2. Let's open an AppMap that covers showing a pet owner's information.
-Navigate to the `tmp` folder in the file explorer and press  `CTRL|COMMAND P` to find a file by its name
+2. Let's open an AppMap with a good code coverage.
+Navigate to the `target/appmap` folder in the file explorer and open any of the `.appmap.json` files with the word `Controller` in its name.

-3. Type `ShowOwner` (single word) in the search box and pick the .appmap.json file.
-An AppMap viewer now opens.

 ![Show Owner AppMap](https://vscode-appmap.s3.us-east-2.amazonaws.com/media/petclinic-appmap.png)